Anna Camp: Career

 Camp played the role of Perfect in columbinus in 2005.
 In 2007, she was nominated for a Lucille Lortel Award for her performance in the off-Broadway play The Scene.
 She played Jill Mason in the 2008 Broadway revival of Equus at the Broadhurst Theatre, which starred Daniel Radcliffe as Alan Strang.
 Speaking about the role, Camp said, "I had a lot of thought; I didn't even know if I was going to do Equus because of the nudity and because of the high profile [aspect] of it.
 But you only live once and you have to take those risks because you'll only be a better person or actor because of it."

 She appeared in Reinventing the Wheelers, a 2007 television pilot which was not ordered to series by ABC.
 In 2008, she had a role in the pilot of the ABC television dramedy Cashmere Mafia.
 She had a starring role as Sarah Newlin in the second season of the HBO supernatural drama series True Blood, which earned her a nomination for a SAG Award for Outstanding Performance by an Ensemble in a Drama Series; Camp had earlier auditioned for the role of Sookie Stackhouse.

 Camp has made guest appearances on The Office (2009), Glee (2009), Numbers (2010), and Covert Affairs (2010).
-She has had recurring roles in the fourth season of the AMC drama series Mad Men (2010) and the third season of the CBS legal drama series The Good Wife (2011–2012) and How I Met Your Mother (2013).
+She has had recurring roles in the fourth season of the AMC drama series Mad Men (2010), the third season of the CBS legal drama series The Good Wife (2011–2012), and How I Met Your Mother (2013).

 In 2011, Camp starred in the premiere of All New People, a play written by Zach Braff and staged at Second Stage Theatre; the production was directed by Peter Dubois and also starred Justin Bartha, David Wilson Barnes and Krysten Ritter.

 Camp was a member of the main cast in the first season of Fox sitcom The Mindy Project, and played Aubrey Posen in the 2012 musical comedy film Pitch Perfect, later reprising her role in the sequels Pitch Perfect 2 and Pitch Perfect 3.

 She had a recurring role in Netflix's Unbreakable Kimmy Schmidt as Deirdre Robespierre and starred with Nasim Pedrad in Desperados.

+In December 2024, it was announced that Camp would appear in Scream 7.

+In September 2025, Camp appeared in the Bi-ray music video "Butterfly (Narrative Version)" directed by Japanese rock star Yoshiki.

 Personal life

 Camp was engaged to actor Michael Mosley by September 2008; they married in 2010 and filed for divorce in 2013.
 Camp began dating Pitch Perfect co-star Skylar Astin in 2013.
 The couple were reported to be engaged in January 2016.
 They married on September 10, 2016.
 On April 19, 2019, the couple announced that they were filing for divorce.
-As of late-August that year, the divorce was finalized.
+As of late August that year, the divorce was finalized.

+As of 2025, Camp is in a relationship with stylist Jade Whipkey.
+At the Los Angeles premiere of Bride Hard they confirmed their status as a couple.